While the hurdles to adopting grocery eCommerce success may seem overwhelming, here are 4 ways to ensure you achieve success.

 #3 – Delight your customers

-eCommerce is not just about online shopping and delivery.
+Grocery success in eCommerce is not just about online shopping and delivery.
 It’s also about automating the parts of the shopping experience that consumers don’t love.
 Many shoppers still enjoy going to the store to get expert advice from the butcher, hand-pick their own produce or attend in-store cooking tutorials.
 But most don’t enjoy the mundane grocery rituals, such as figuring out what’s on sale, comparing prices or getting relevant promotional coupons.

 Reduce the less enjoyable aspects of shopping while increasing positive experiences and one-to-one value offerings.
 For example, encourage shoppers to preload their shopping list onto a mobile device and use it in the store as they shop.
 If you offer old-school hospitality like carrying heavy items to a customer’s car, point out that next time groceries could be carried all the way home.
 The opportunities to delight customers — both in-store and online — are endless.